Trip Overview

 • Per Person 40 KG.
 Expedition equipment’s luggage or, barrels is allowed for returned to Kathmandu.

-• Generator or Solar panel at Base Camp for light and charging.
+• Generator or, Solar panel at Base Camp for light, charging camera and mobile set.

-• Sat Phone available at Base Camp, but nominal charge for use.
+• SAT phone or, Mobile phone available at Base Camp, but nominal charge for use at $ 3 per minute.

-• Emergency medical Oxygen bottle with Mask and regulator at Base Camp.
+• Emergency medical Oxygen bottle with mask and regulator or, Gamow Bag at Base Camp.
+(Lifesaver device).

-• Official tax and agency service charge.
+• Government official taxes and company service charge.

-• International airfare from/to your country.
+• International airfare: To and from your country.

 • Lunch and dinner during your stay in Kathmandu.